bioinformaticsdotca/MIC_2023/module5/metagenome_mags_lab.md

 until you run out of space on your hard drive.
 So be aware of this as it could potentially give you a lot of problems you don’t need.**

-Example command for the KGHS_1-0.bin1.fa MAG:
+Example commands for the KGHS_1-0.bin1.fa MAG:

+**\# Change the directory back to the module5 directory.**

+cd /home/ubuntu/CourseData/MIC_data/mags_workshop/module5

 **\# Set the CheckM database path.**